Bay Area Transit Oriented Affordable Housing

 As the Bay Area housing crisis persists, innovative approaches and tools are needed to achieve a prosperous and competitive economy while preserving vibrant, sustainable communities connected by an efficient and well-maintained transportation network.

-The Bay Area Transit-Oriented Affordable Housing (TOAH) Fund has relaunched as a new $40 million initiative to promote equitable transit-oriented development across the nine-county Bay Area.
+The Bay Area Transit-Oriented Affordable Housing (TOAH) Fund started as a $40 million initiative to promote equitable transit-oriented development across the nine-county Bay Area.
 The initiative provides financing for the development of affordable housing, community services, fresh food markets and other neighborhood assets near transit lines throughout the Bay Area.

 Partners